Personal injuries

 Time limits

-There is no longer a time limit for making a claim for compensation in the civil courts in Scotland for childhood abuse.
-Adults who suffered abuse as children may be able to bring a personal injury claim for damages.
-You will need to get advice from a solicitor specialising in these type of cases.
-Read more about child abuse and what action you can take.
+There is no time limit for making a claim for compensation in the civil courts in Scotland for childhood abuse.
+Adults who suffered abuse as children might be able to bring a personal injury claim for damages.
+You might want to get advice from a solicitor who specialises in these cases.

 Paying for legal action

-From 1 April 2019 all claims management companies in Scotland need to register with the Financial Conduct Authority (FCA).
+All claims management companies in Scotland need to register with the Financial Conduct Authority (FCA).
 This is to ensure consumers are protected and treated fairly.
-You can check the FCA register to see if a company is authorised by the FCA.

 Other ways to pay for legal action